Lukyhet/Project_Four/README.md

 ## Credits

-### Content and Code
+### Content

-- The most important inspiration and guidance came from the Python Django Course by Traversy Media (available in YouTube) The theme used by the Traversy Media Course in YouTube is used in this website as well as it is a feature compatible with django.
+- I must attribut the traversy media course in Youtube for they provided me with the most important inspiration, guidance and theme used to build this app as it is a feature compatible with django.
 All the elements were free to use.

 - [Traversy Media course in YouTube](https://www.youtube.com/watch?v=PtQiiknWUcI     "Link to video course in Youtube").